 I wash my hair infrequently, to say the least.
-Maybe thrice a week... more if I get super sweaty after working out.
-Really, not very often (I once lied to my husband about the last time I showered, #marriage).
+Maybe thrice a week... sometimes more if I get some extra workouts in, but usually just the three times (in fact, I once lied to my husband about the last time I showered, #marriage).

 When I do bone up and wash it, I use shampoo and conditioner like humans do.
 I try to use sulfate-free products, and I've tried so many of them.
 A lot of the sulfate-free shampoos I've tried have been disappointing.
 Many don't suds up well, and I wind up shampooing twice or even three times before my head feels clean.
 Not fun.

 A while back, I decided to take a break from expensive shampoo (that wasn't even working anyway) and turn back the clock to 1998: I bought some Pantene Pro-V Curl Perfection.
 It was actually pretty awesome at first and delivered volume like only nasty sulfates can.
 But then suddenly I remembered that sulfates aren't friends and my scalp had become super dry, so the Pantene went bye-bye.

 Lately I have been struggling with some volume issues, and this product helps a lot.
 Between shampoos, I like Aveda's Hair Potion, which is this miraculous dry shampoo-like substance.
 It's a powder that sort of disappears when you sprinkle it on and work it into your scalp.
 It is creepy but effective in getting the volume back to level 10 (or at least level 7).
 It's particularly nice if you do some light yoga and don't want to shower before you have to go to work.
 P.S.
 That's never happened to me because I do not wake up early to do anything, let alone yoga.